alex-vt/HomeAmbientGallery/README.md

 # Home Ambient Gallery

 Media viewer / slideshow app that adjusts Bluetooth lighting to the image.
-For desktop.
+For desktop and Android.

 * Select albums to view images, gifs and videos from.
 * Sort by name, size, modification date, or shuffle randomly.